 Disbursement will occur after the no show reporting period listed on the Academic Calendar in the online official catalog.
 Disbursement is based on your total enrollment, including flex start courses.
 If you drop or withdraw from courses after disbursement, you risk losing FSAG eligibility for the upcoming aid year.
 If you are withdrawn for non-attendance prior to the disbursement of FSAG funds, payment for the withdrawn class(es) will not be made.

-To be considered for renewal, the student must have earned a minimum institutional cumulative 2.0 GPA and earn the following for each term an award was received during the academic year:
+To be considered for renewal, the student must have earned a minimum cumulative 2.0 GPA and earn the following for each term an award was received during the academic year:

 - 12 credit hours for each term for full-time enrollment;